Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assessment/readme.md

 ### Challenge 6

 Lint your code with ESLint.
 Use the Airbnb style guide.

-### Stretch Challenge
+### Challenge 7

-Use Typescript.
+Compile your code from TypeScript to JS.

 ### Submit your work on GradeScope